DiscipleTools/DT_DOCS/app/index.rst

 How to activate the app plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A person with an administration role of your DT instance will need to `download the Wordpress Plugin extension <https://github.com/DiscipleTools/disciple-tools-mobile-app-plugin>`_ and install then activate it.
-Once activated, you will be able to user you normally user logins for DT to have access via the app.
+Once activated, you will be able to user you normal user logins for DT to have access via the app.

 .. _app_download: